bocchino/AppleCore/README.md

   - `-tf=TF`

     Instruct the assembler to write the output to file TF.
-(TF stands for "text file," which is how the S-C Macro Assembler refers to its file output.)
+(TF stands for "text file," which is how the assembler refers to its file output.)
 If no -tf= appears on the command line, then the default name is generated by stripping .AC from the end of SF (if it is there, ignoring case) and adding .OBJ.

   - `-origin=OR`